Rose Hynes named interim chairwoman at aviation regulator

 “Irish aviation is at a low ebb because of the impact of Covid-19, but it is one of the most robust sectors of our economy, and the companies and people who make up the industry make Ireland a genuine global leader,” he said.

-Hildegarde Naughton, minister of State for international transport, said she was pleased that Ms Hynes would continue to contribute to Irish aviation.
+Hildegarde Naughton, Minister of State for international transport, said she was pleased Ms Hynes would continue to contribute to Irish aviation.

 Ms Hynes has also chaired Ervia, the State utility that owns Irish Water and Gas Networks Ireland.
 She is deputy chancellor of University of Limerick.

-In the private sector, she was senior independent director of IPL, the Irish-Canadian wheelie bin and food carton maker sold last year to US group, Madison Dearborn.
+In the private sector, she was senior independent director of IPL, an Irish-Canadian wheelie bin and food carton maker sold last year to US group Madison Dearborn.

-She chairs farm services business, Origin Enterprises, and is on the boards of telecoms group, Eir and Munster Rugby.
+She chairs farm services business Origin Enterprises, and is on the boards of Eir and Munster Rugby.